MIMI-wfp/nga_spatial_smoothing/README.md

 This project explores whether stable estimates of inadequate micronutrient intake at the ADM2 level can be produced through the application of Bayesian spatial modelling techniques.

+This case study will use pre-processed household level nutritional adequacy data that has been prepared by the MIMI team using data from the Nigeria Living Standards Survey 2018-19: https://microdata.worldbank.org/index.php/catalog/3827

+## How to use this repository